verumsolum/orf_weather/data-management.md

 which will collect all these extra variables, for those situations where one wishes as much information as possible about each day's weather.

+### Plan for updating data

+* Create a CSV to include updated observations since the last `orfwx` release.
+  * That CSV will be created in its own branch of the repository.
+  * Eventually, that CSV will be downloaded from within R to add to the data packaged with
+  `orfwx`
+* Create a function to combine the raw observation files.
+  * This can be used to combine
+  `airportData`
+  with
+  `earlyDowntownData`
+  and/or with the downloadable update file.
+  * This can also be used to combine whatever data source with `singleDaysWeather`
+    * **NOTE**: Updates to
+    `singleDaysWeather` will be required, as it currently does much of the mutating that used to be found in `data-raw/readweatherdata.R`
+    The new version should be much simpler.